TJURLLAB-EAI/MFE-ETP/README.md

         <li><a>task_planning.py: Embodied Reasoning with GPT-4V</a></li>
       </ul>
     </li>
-    <li><a>LICENSE: MIT license file</a></li>
+    <li><a>LICENSE: license file</a></li>
     <li><a>README.md</a></li>
   </ol>
 </details>

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 We recommend building a standalone Conda environment for the model you want to use.
+For example if you want to use llava-1.5:

   ```sh
   npm install npm@latest -g